xmanolos/appa-browser/README.md

 ## Getting started

 ### Installation
-1. Clone the repository: `git clone https://github.com/xdanif/db-browser.git`
+1. Download the installation ZIP in the [Releases](https://github.com/xdanif/db-browser/releases/latest).
+2. Unzip the file.
-2. Access the clone folder: `cd db-browser`
+3. Access the unpack directory.
 3. Bring up the application with Docker Compose: `docker-compose up -d`

 ### Usage